YubicoLabs/passkey-workshop/deploy/README.md

 where `UVWXYZ1234` is your Team ID.
 Read [here](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/) how to locate your Team ID.

-6. As the `passkey-client` source code has changed, rebuild the previously built image:
+6. As the `passkey-client` source code has changed, (re)build the docker image:

 	docker compose build passkey-client